Open Daily 9:30am-4pm.

 Weapons are prohibited in all museum facilities.
 This includes all firearms and knives.

 Notice: Visitors may be filmed, photographed, or recorded by the museum for educational and promotional uses.
-Security cameras are also in use inside the museum.
+Security cameras are also in use throughout the museum.